ssali07/StudentPerformanceMonitor/README.md

 # 🎓 Campus Placement Prediction App

-A web-based application that predicts the probability of a student being placed during campus recruitment.
-The system is powered by a machine learning model (XGBoost) hosted on a Flask RESTful API backend, with a modern and responsive frontend built using React and TailwindCSS.
+A web-based application that predicts the probability of a student getting placed during campus recruitment.
+Powered by a machine learning model hosted on a Flask RESTful API backend, and presented through a clean and modern frontend built with React and TailwindCSS.

 ---